Mlaiel/iacherie/monitoring/performance_intelligence/README.md

 ## 📖 Overview

-The Advanced Metrics Module is a comprehensive, enterprise-grade analytics and business intelligence system designed for the Ainflue platform.
+The Advanced Metrics Module is a comprehensive, enterprise-grade analytics and business intelligence system designed for the IA Chérie platform.
 This module provides multi-dimensional analysis, performance optimization, and strategic insights across all content types, user engagement patterns, business KPIs, AI-generated content quality, and collaboration success metrics.

 ## 👥 Development Team Specialties